spatialdev/phantasm/README.md

 in a printed version (we hide checkbox controls in the print.css for example).

 If your page needs d3, then load the d3 library in your template.
-Lastly, the map div needs to be initialized as a leaflet map.
+Lastly, the map div needs to be initialized as an ESRI map.
 I do this in printLoad.js.

 	<!DOCTYPE html>
 	<html xmlns="http://www.w3.org/1999/xhtml">